dss-14th/reg-repo-1/README.md

 ## Conclusion
 - RandomForestRegressor was applied
-- menu : pipit double double burger from seongsu in South Korea
+- Menu : pipit double double burger from seongsu in South Korea
 - Estimated price : $ 8.05($1.00 = 1,180 won) - 9,500 won
 - Actual price : 9,500 won
 - Price may change based on exchange rate but prediction was well-made!